BenClewell/NEXUS/readme.md

 * After THREE ENTRIES, you will have to complete FIREWALL CHECKS after each completed entry.
 When you see the word 'RESPOND' appear after a randomly-generated wait time, press ENTER as quickly as possible to avoid being locked out of the NEXUS.
 You will receive a visual and auditory warning prior to the FIREWALL CHECK.
   * Firewall checks will become increasingly challenging over time.

+**TRANSITION: DATA BREACH**

+* You will receive a DATA BONUS if the system did not locate you before you decrypted the key, and further bonuses for performing the decryption faster.
+As in the first part, you will have another opportunity to collect DATA via a data breach event.
+This opportunity is a temporary condition, and will eventually end before the game's final sequence.

 **ENDGAME**

 * Once you have matched your TOKEN ENTRY to the NEXUS KEY, you will enter the final section of the game-- which in my opinion, is super fun!
 With the game's assistant nervously coaching you through a final decryption, you'll complete a series of subsequent FIREWALL CHECKS until the NEXUS KEY is 100% decrypted, and you've hacked the system!

+  * You will then be able to enter your NAME and record your DATA SCORE in the included JSON file, so you can track your hacking proficiency as you revisit the NEXUS again!

 # FOOTNOTES